GabriFila/app-sagra-pesto/README.md

 - a row with dish name, qt in storage, '-'. '+' and newOrderQt
 - on click of '-' and '+' trigger dispatch action with name of dish

-CashRegisterConfirmOrder (total: number, orderNum ?: number )
+CashRegisterConfirmOrder (revenue: number, orderNum ?: number )
-- display total from props
+- display revenue from props
 - display sendButton, on click of sendButton dispatch SEND_ORDER action
 - display send button on click of printButton dispatch PRINT_ORDER action
 - display orderNum
 - display resetOrderButton

 cash register reducer actions:
-- ADD_DISH:
+- ADD_DISH: (payload = dishName)
-  - copy state and find course where dishes includes a dish with name = payload, increment qt and recalculate total
+  - copy state and find course where dishes includes a dish==payload, increment qt and recalculate revenue
 - REMOVE_DISH:
-  - copy state and find course where dishes includes a dish with name = payload, decrement qt and recalculate total
+  - copy state and find course where dishes includes a dish==payload, decrement qt and recalculate revenue
 - SEND_ORDER:
-  - call createOrder firebase cloud function, then set orderNum as the one received
+  - call createOrder firebase cloud function with undefined as orderNum argument, then set orderNum as the one received
 - PRINT_ORDER:
   - trigger print function
 - RESET_ORDER:
  - set newOrder to [] and orderNum to undefined

-CashRegisterSearchButton
+CashRegisterDeleteButton
-- on click trigger UpdateOrderModal
+- on click trigger DeleteOrderModal

-UpdateOrderModal
+DeleteOrderModal
+- text input for number of order to delete
+- on click deleteButton call deleteOrder cloud function

+<div style="page-break-after: always;"></div>

 #### domain/cassaBar
 - [ ] InstantCashRegisterPage